KGHALAMB/AirStage/v1_manual_test_results.md

-# Example Workflow

-1. Performer Booking a Venue
+## Example Workflow: Performer Booking a Venue

 The API calls are made in this sequence when a performer wants to book a venue to perform at

-Get Open Venues

-Create Booking (Performer-side)
+1. `Get Open Venues`
+2. `Create Booking (Performer-side)`

-1.1 Get Open Venues - /catalog/venues/ (GET)
+    1.1 Get Open Venues - /venues/ (GET)

     Retrieves all available venues that can be booked.

         Returns:
         [
             {
                 "venue_id": "integer", /* Between 1 and 10,000 */
                 "name": "string",
                 "location": "string",
                 "capacity": "integer", /* Between 1 and 100,000 */
                 "price": "integer", /* Between 1 and 100,000 */
                 "time_available": "timestamp", /* With timezone */
                 "time_end": "timestamp" /* With timezone */
             }
         ]

    1.2 Create Booking (Performer-side) - /book/create/request_venue/{performer_id} (POST)

    Creates a booking for a performer when they want a venue to perform at.

         Request:
         {
             "venue_id": "integer",
+            "time_start": "timestamp", /* With timezone */
+            "time_end": "timestamp" /* With timezone */
         }

         Returns:
         {
             "success": "boolean"
         }

 # Testing Results